Health and Nutrition Benefits of Fresh and Dried Apricots With Recipes

-- Apricots are smaller then peaches and sweeter.
+- Apricots are smaller than peaches and sweeter.

 - Peaches are not usually dried while apricots are.

-- Peach stone is poisonous while apricot's is medicinally used.
+- Peach stone is poisonous while that of apricot is medicinally used.

 - The skin of peaches is fuzzy and velvety.
 Apricots have no fuzz to a very light fuzz and almost smooth skin.

-- The skin of peaches is more variegated in color while apricots are solid orange yellow in color with a hint of red.pink to it.
+- The skin of peaches is more variegated in colour while apricots are solid orange-yellow in colour with a hint of red or pink to it.

 - Apricots, though native to continental climate is able to thrive in cold winters, also thrives in Mediterranean climate provided winters are cool..

 Peaches grow well in higher altitudes and because it needs a chilling low temperature it fails to thrive in low altitude tropical areas.